winnow-rs/winnow/CONTRIBUTING.md

 to propose it so we can make sure we are aligned and lower the risk of having to re-work some of it and the discouragement that goes along with that.

-### Combinators
+### `Parser`s

 Design guidelines
-- Generally grammar-level combinators are free-functions and output/error conversion are inherent functions on `Parser`.  `Parser::verify` is an example of some nuance as the logic is coupled to the `Parser` its applied to.
+- Generally grammar-level `Parser`s are free-functions and output/error
+  conversion are inherent functions on `Parser`.  `Parser::verify` is an example of some nuance as the logic is coupled to the `Parser` its applied to.
-- Combinators that directly process tokens must support complete vs streaming parsing.
+- `Parser`s that directly process tokens must support complete vs streaming parsing.
-- Combinators that process `0..` tokens have a `0` suffix, `1..` tokens have a `1` suffix, and ranged parsers have a `_m_n` suffix.
+- `Parser`s that work with slices have `take` in their name.
+- When taking slices or repeatedly calling a `Parser`, control the number of times with a range, rather than hard coding it with the range in the name.
+- Where possible, write `Parser`s in a straight-forward manner, reusing other `Parser`s, so they may serve as examples for the user.

 ### Process